Nathan Name Meaning: Origin, History, and Significance

 Nathan is also a shortened form of the name Jonathan.
 However, Nathan has become a popular name in its own right.
 It has been a popular name for boys in the United States for many years, consistently ranking in the top 50 names for boys.

-Etymology and Origin
+Etymology & Origin

 In Jewish culture, the meaning of the name Nathan is “gift of God” or “he has given”.
 It is a popular name among Jewish families, as it reflects the belief that children are a gift from God.
-The name Nathan has been used for centuries, and it has been mentioned in the Bible as the name of a prophet during the reign of King David.
+The name Nathan has been used for centuries, & it has been mentioned in the Bible as the name of a prophet during the reign of King David.

-Popularity and Usage
+Popularity & Usage

 Nathan is a popular boy’s name of Hebrew origin meaning “given”.
-It has been consistently popular in the United States and other English-speaking, Christian countries.
+It has been consistently popular in the United States & other English-speaking, Christian countries.
 According to the Social Security Administration’s rankings, Nathan has remained in the top 100 boys’ names since 1972.
 In 2023, it is ranked #58, a decrease of 7 from 2022.

 Biblical References